Maithon921/TaskTify/readme.md

   * Full control: create, assign, update, delete tasks
   * Can view all users and all tasks
+  * Use code 354097 for creating user as admin
 * **Member:**

   * Can view and update the status of assigned tasks only